youla-dev/godenv/README.md

 ## Current state

 ⚠️ The repository is in active development state.
-It's not rready to use yet.
+It's not ready to use yet.

 ## Pronunciation